FerretDB/FerretDB/website/docs/contributing/writing-guide.md

 Examples:

--To link to a file in the same directory, use the file name.
+To link to a file in the same directory, use the file name.

 - `[file in the same directory](writing-guide.md)`